mbt-administrator/DemoSDK.Android/README.md

 To change the serial number of the connected headset, you need to call the following method:

 ```
-sdkClient.updateSerialNumber(serialNumber, requestCallback)
+sdkClient.updateSerialNumber(serialNumber, commandCallback)
 ```

 **Parameters**

 > `serialNumber` is an instance of the `String` Object.
-It must contains the new serial number to set to the connected headset.
+It must contains a non null & non empty new serial number to set to the connected headset.
-> `requestCallback` is an instance of the `SimpleRequestCallback<byte[]>` Object.
-It provides a callback that returns the response sent by the headset once the update command is received.
-Use the `SimpleRequestCallback` constructor to create the instance.
+> `commandCallback` is an instance of the `CommandCallback<byte[]>` Object.
+It provides a `onRequestSent` callback that notify the client when the request has been successfully sent, a `onResponseReceived` callback that returns a the response sent by the headset once the update command is received, and a `onError` callback triggered if the command sending operation encountered a problem.
+Use the `CommandCallback` constructor to create the instance.

 This method sends a request to the headset to change its serial number.
-The headset response triggers the `onRequestComplete` callback, that return the current value of the serial number `object` variable after the update.
+The headset response triggers the `onResponseReceived` callback, that return the current value of the serial number `response` variable after the update.

-Here is a full example of how to change the serial number to `melo_9876543210` when a headset whose name is `melo_0123456789` is connected :
+Here is a full example of how to change the serial number to `9876543210` when a headset whose name is `melo_0123456789` is connected :

 ```
 MbtClient sdkClient = MbtClient.getClientInstance();